Dharsanrameshkumar/DS_Module16/Ex18-B-Tree.md

 ```
 /*
 Program to write a C function to delete an element in a B Tree
-Developed by: Thaksha Rishi
+Developed by: Dharsan R
-RegisterNumber:  212223100058
+RegisterNumber:  212223100003
 */

 /*struct BTreeNode {